FruitbatM/airmed-doc-app/README.md

 [dbdiagram.io - DBMS Tools](https://dbdiagram.io/) was used to create database scheme.

 Appointments collection was created but not yet fully utilized.
 When the user sends an appointment request form, data is collected in the database.
 In the next version this information will be visible on the app both to the patient and doctor.
-Also, it is planned for the next version to confim / cancel / reject the appointment.
+Also, it is planned for the next version to confirm / cancel / reject the appointment.

 - appointments